projectatomic/atomic/docs/atomic-run.1.md

 **--help**
   Print usage statement

+**--display**
+  Display the image's run options and environment variables populated into the run command.
+The run command will not execute if --display is specified.
+If --display is not specified the run command will execute.

 **--name**=""
    Use this name for creating run content for the container.
 NAME will default to the IMAGENAME if it is not specified.